Nozbe/NoOffice.org/_book/home.md

 * **Document shredder** - once you've scanned your documents as I recommend in Chapter 19, you should destroy the documents in such a way that all the personal and sensitive information is no longer easily visible.
 * **Laser printer** - sometimes you might need to print out some documents for a reason, so I recommend a black-and-white laser printer.
 They're no longer expensive and their ink doesn't dry.
 So even if you're not printing anything for days or weeks, but suddenly need that one pager, the printer is ready for you.
 I have kids and for them I bought a color laser printer.
 It's not great for photos, but it's very good for school-related stuff that very often needs to be printed in color.
 * **Dedicated charger corner** - when you want to charge your smartphone or other devices.
 This way your cables are neatly organized and you know where to put stuff to charge.
 As many new devices support wireless charging, I have two charging pads on both sides of my desk.

+## Dress for success even though you're at home

+Another often cited advantage of working from home is not having to dress up all that much.
+No need to wear a suit, put on full make-up or shave perfectly.
+Just put on some sweatpants and you're done, right?

+It's completely up to you, but just because you're at home you shouldn't completely neglect yourself.
+I still like to be shaved and have some nice clean clothes.
+Instead of an ironed shirt I usually wear a simple cotton polo-shirt.
+Instead of ironed trousers I wear jeans or just straight comfortable cotton pants.
+But still I dress for work.
+I call it *very smart, very casual*.

+This way I feel like I'm dressed up for work and in case I have an online video meeting, I still look respectable.
+On the other hand I choose comfortable clothes and the ones I really enjoy wearing.
+After all, it's my home office and my dress code.
+So make sure to figure out yours.[^7]

 ## Decorate your home office the way you like